prominenceai/deepstream-services-library/docs/api-sink.md

 # Sink API
 Sinks are the end components for all DSL GStreamer Pipelines.
-A Pipeline must have at least one sink in use, among other components, to reach a state of Ready.
-DSL supports six types of Sinks:
+A Pipeline must have at least one sink in use, along with other certain components, to reach a state of Ready.
+DSL supports seven types of Sinks:
 * Overlay Sink - renders/overlays video on a Parent display
 * Window Sink - renders/overlays video on a Parent XWindow
 * File Sink - encodes video to a media container file
+* Record Sink - similar to the File sink but with Start/Stop/Duration control and a cache for pre-start buffering.
 * Image Sink - transforms frame buffer data into jpeg image files
 * RTSP Sink - streams encoded video on a specifed port
 * Fake Sink - consumes/drops all data